croessner/nauthilus-website/docs/configuration/lua-support.md

 finished.
 Actions are processed by a central action worker.
 No results are returned to the regular request, so actions in general do their own logging!

-Also, **features** may call actions, if they were triggered.
+Also, **features** may call actions if they were triggered.
 The request is waiting to finish all actions by the worker process.

 ### Features